rstinejr/SimpleDotNetSQLite/README.md

 # Dropping the Database

-SQLite is a serverless database.
-You can drop a database by simply deleting the file (in this case, demo.db).
+Because SQLite is a serverless database, you can drop a database by simply deleting the data file (in this case, *demo.db*).

 When mapping classes to tables, sqlite-net enforces a naming convention of initial caps for fields; build error CS1002 occurs if this is violated.